iworks/omnibus/readme.txt

 * The check for function `get_current_screen()` has been added.
 Props for [mic22info](https://wordpress.org/support/users/mic22info/).

+= 2.4.0 (2023-11-09) =
+* Visibility of very old price has been fixed.
+* Prices changes logging has been added.
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.3.

 = 2.3.9 (2023-06-22) =

 * Proper handling of the `$content` param has been added to the `omnibus_price_message` shortcode.